mateuszRybczonek/vue-cookbook/chapters/04-lazy-load-images.md

 chapter_number: "04"
 description: In this chapter you will learn how to lazy load images with Vue.js.
 type: "Use case"
-tags: ["Lazy Loading", "Intersection Observer", "Images", "Performance"]
+tags: ["Lazy Loading", "Images", "Performance"]
 ---

 # Lazy Loading Images with Vue.js Directives and Intersection Observer